En Banc Review Addresses Issue of SWA Job Order Documentation

 From: USADNEWS Volume VI, Issue 2

-The Employer subsequently requested en banc review of the decision, based on a previous conflicting decision in the case of Mandy Donuts Corp., which was reviewed in the January 2011 issue issue of USADNEWS.
+The Employer subsequently requested en banc review of the decision, based on a previous conflicting decision in the Matter of Mandy Donuts Corp.
+(January 2011), which was reviewed in the January 2011 issue issue of USADNEWS.
 In this case, the CO’s denial was reversed because BALCA determined that the regulations at 20 C.F.R. § 656.17(e)(2)(i) stipulate that the only documentation required of the job order is to enter the start and end dates of the job order on the application.

 In its en banc brief, the CO argued that the Board had misinterpreted the regulations in the Mandy Donuts decision and that Section 656.17(e)(2)(i) only referred to documentation of the timeframe of the job order, and did not refer to proof of the job order itself.
 The Employer however noted that the PERM regulations never require an employer to provide any other proof of a job order, which is in direct contrast to the specific regulations pertaining to documenting a job order for an H-2B case.
 The American Immigration Lawyers Association (AILA) filed an amicus brief supporting the Employer’s position, and pointed out that in a response to comments during rulemaking, the Employment and Training Administration (ETA) stated that supporting documentation is that which is “specified in the regulations.”
 If there is nothing specified in the regulations requiring an employer to retain proof of the SWA job order, the CO cannot deny an application based on the employer’s failure to provide that.